yoching/SwiftElmSample2/README.md

-# Elm Sample implemented with Swift v2
+# The Elm Architecture sample v2 implemented with Swift

 This includes `Command` and `Subscription` which are excluded for simplicity in [v1](https://github.com/yoching/SwiftElmButtonSample).